PFG Brand ATTRACTION EU LTD T/A PORTFOLIO GROUP – TERMS AND CONDITIONS OF SALE

 The following definitions and rules of interpretation apply in this agreement.

-Business Day: a day other than a Saturday, Sunday or public holiday in England, when banks in
+Business Day: a day other than a Saturday, Sunday or public holiday in Ireland, when banks in

 Commencement Date: has the meaning given in clause 2.2.

 Conditions: these terms and conditions as amended from time to time in accordance with clause

 Contract: the contract between the Supplier and the Customer for the supply of Goods and/or

 Customer: the person or firm who purchases the Goods and/or Services from the Supplier.

 Deliverables: the deliverables set out in the Order produced by the Supplier for the Customer.

 Delivery Location: has the meaning given in clause 4.2.

 Force Majeure Event: has the meaning given to it in clause 15.